-In 2016, there was an estimated number of 21,700 jobs for Obstetrician or Gynecologist in 2016 (in the United States).
+In 2016, there was an estimated number of 21,700 jobs in the United States for Obstetrician or Gynecologist.
 New jobs are being produced at a rate of 15.2% which is above the national average.
 The Bureau of Labor Statistics predicts 3,300 new jobs for Obstetrician or Gynecologist by 2026.
-Due to new job openings and attrition, there will be an average of 900 job openings in this field each year.
+The BLS estimates 900 yearly job openings in this field.

 The states with the most job growth for OB-GYN are North Dakota, Arizona, and Utah.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

 Do Obstetricians and Gynecologists Make A Lot Of Money?